19 Adventurous Things to do in Riviera Maya, Mexico

 By Michele of A Taste for Travel

-One of the most interesting things to do on a vacation to the Riviera Maya, Mexico, is to spend an afternoon browsing the exhibits and archeological site at the fascinating Museo Maya de Cancun y Zona Arqueológica de San Miguelito, INAH.
+One of the most intriguing things to do on a vacation to the Riviera Maya, Mexico, is to spend an afternoon browsing the exhibits and archeological site at the fascinating Museo Maya de Cancun y Zona Arqueológica de San Miguelito, INAH.

 Located in the heart of the hotel zone in Cancun, it’s an ideal activity if there is a wave of sargassum seaweed on Riviera Maya beaches or if it happens to be raining during your visit.
-But it’s well worth visiting at any time.

 This modern museum, designed by acclaimed architect Alberto Garcia Lascurain, holds more than 3,500 valuable artifacts, including jade jewelry, burial and funerary objects, textiles, dioramas, and more.